wso2/docs-choreo-dev/en/docs/tutorials/expose-a-service-as-a-managed-api.md

 To test the REST API proxy via the OpenAPI Console, follow the steps given below:

-1. In the left navigation menu, click **Test**.
+1. In the left navigation menu, click **Test** and then click **OpenAPI Console**.

     !!! tip
           Since the REST API proxy is secured when it is deployed, you will need a key to invoke it.
-Choreo automatically generates a key when you navigate to the **Test** view.
+Choreo automatically generates a key when you navigate to the **OpenAPI Console** pane.

 2. In the **OpenAPI Console** pane, select **Development** from the environment drop-down list.